Peter-Staadecker/Edgar-and-the-Python/README.md

 b) The SEC provides latitude to companies as to which financial data fields they choose to file.
 I assume a company could choose, for instance, to report and file net income as the SEC-provided fields NetIncomeLossAttributableToParentDiluted or as NetIncomeLossAvailableToCommonStockholdersDiluted or as a number of other SEC-provided similar data fields - each with slightly different definitions.

 This makes historical data collection from the SEC challenging.
-For instance, if one attempts to collect a history of net income for the company with ticker WEC, one finds that from 2010 to 2013 the company filed this as an SEC item labelled "NetIncomeLoss".
-From 2013 onwards, this item disappeared and was replaced by an item called "NetIncomeLossAvailableToCommonStockholder".
+For instance, if one attempts to collect a history of net income for the company with ticker WEC, one finds that from 2010 to 2015 the company filed this as an SEC item labelled "NetIncomeLoss".
+From 2016 onwards, this item disappeared.
+However it did file a related item called  "ComprehensiveIncomeNetOfTax" consistently from 2010 onwards.
+For this reason, the program uses "ComprehensiveIncomeNetOfTax" as its net income-related measure.

-To overcome this, I used yet another net income-related measure called "ComprehensiveIncomeNetOfTax".
 While this does provide a more continuous history in the example of WEC and several other companies, it doesn't work in all cases.
 Where it fails, the program prints out a warning message.

 **Important Disclaimer:**